Caesarean birth

 If you are taking regular medicines or are a diabetic, your obstetrician will give you specific instructions about your medicines.

-Most new parents and babies stay in the hospital for 48 to 72 hours after a C-section.
+Most new parents and babies stay in the hospital for 48 hours after a C-section.

 This section briefly describes your recovery.
-For more detailed information about your stay in the Pregnancy, Birthing and Newborn Centre, visit Preparing for Your Delivery.
+For more detailed information about your stay in the Pregnancy, Birthing and Newborn Centre, visit Your hospital stay.

 You and your baby stay together at all times unless you, your baby, or both of you have a medical problem.